bokgyeong/WhaleCallHawkes/README.md

 The file `ccb.RData` includes the following R objects:
 - The `data` object is an R dataframe containing the following components:
- - data$ts: A numeric vector representing the call times
+  - `data$ts`: A numeric vector representing the call times
- - data$marks: A categorical vector representing the hydrophone indices that recorded the call times in data$ts
+  - `data$marks`: A categorical vector representing the hydrophone indices that recorded the call times in data$ts
- - data$Latitude: A numeric vector representing the latitude coordinate of locations of hydrophones in data$marks, in degrees
+  - `data$Latitude`: A numeric vector representing the latitude coordinate of locations of hydrophones in data$marks, in degrees
- - data$Longitude: A numeric vector representing the longitude coordinate of locations of hydrophones in data$marks, in degrees
+  - `data$Longitude`: A numeric vector representing the longitude coordinate of locations of hydrophones in data$marks, in degrees
- - data$UTC: A character vector containing the timestamps of detected calls
+  - `data$UTC`: A character vector containing the timestamps of detected calls
 - The `distmat` object is a numeric matrix representing the pairwise distance between two hydrophones
 - The `UTC` object is an R dataframe containing the following components
   - dd

 ### Step 1.
 Fit the multivariate Hawkes process models to the dataset
 - `/real/fitNHPP.R`: Fit the model (i) NHPP to the dataset